SendiAp/Remaining/README.md

-## what do you call a dog that can do magic tricks? a labracadabrador
+## A doll was recently found dead in a rice paddy.
+It's the only known instance of a nick nack paddy wack.